Despite COVID-19 cluster, Hesston College forges ahead

-COVID-19 had forced changes to Hesston College, such as all students living on campus having a single room and athletics being moved from fall to spring semesters.
+HESSTON — COVID-19 had forced changes at Hesston College, such as all students living on campus having a single room and athletics being moved from fall to spring semesters.

 The college also, according to director of marketing Nathan Bartel, instituted a "targeted testing program."
 Students and staff showing symptoms of the coronavirus will be tested for it.

-On Monday afternoon, the Harvey County Health Department, in conjunction with Hesston College, confirmed a cluster of COVID-19 cases on the campus.
+On Monday, Aug.
+31, the Harvey County Health Department, in conjunction with Hesston College, confirmed a cluster of COVID-19 cases on the campus.

 The first confirmed cases were found Aug.
 25, with others found in the following days.